johnrsibert/ADMB_XML/README.md

 Next Steps
 ----------

-The machinery required to create ADMB objects from xml nodes needs to be written.
-Recent insights from Dave Fournier and Arni Magunsson offer some directions.
-The lex code needs to be modified and allocate(ADMB_XMLDoc& node) need to be written.
+1. The recent insights from Dave Fournier, Arni Magunsson and Steve Martell have been invaluable for modifying the lex code and writing allocate(ADMB_XMLDoc& node) functions.
+Allocate functions need to be written for more ADMB types.
+2. Interested users should test this stuff and proved feedback on what is useful, what is not so useful, and what should be added.